alpersonalwebsite/git/00_1_ssh-key-and-gh.md

 1. Click on Developer settings
 1. Click on Personal access tokens and generate a new access token with the permissions you need
 1. Copy the token to your clipboard
 1. Click on `Configure SSO` and then `Authorize` your Organization.
-Then, click on continue in both screens.
+Then, click on continue on both screens.

 Then...

-If you are clonning one of your personal repositoriers:
+If you are cloning one of your personal repository:

 ```shell
 git clone https://github.com/user/repo.git
 ```

-If you need to clone an organization repositorie:
+If you need to clone an organization repository:

 ```shell
 git clone https://user@github.com/organization/repo.git